-When meeting with homeowners to discuss garage and basement coatings, we often find the customer is concerned that the homebuilder did not put a vapor retarding material under the slab.
+When meeting with homeowners to discuss garage and basement floor coatings, we often find the customer is concerned that the homebuilder did not put vapor retarding material under the concrete slab.
 Specifically with garages, they often think the builder skipped a step because they saw the concrete poured directly onto the prepared base.

 Concrete Garage Floors & Vapor Transmission

 We find ourselves having to explain that a vapor retarder isn't required or necessary for a concrete garage floor poured at or above grade.

 R506.2.3 Vapor Retarder.
 A 6-mil (0.006 inch; 152 µm) polyethylene or approved vapor retarder with joints lapped not less than 6 inches (152 mm) shall be placed between the concrete floor slab and the base course or the prepared subgrade where no base course exists.

 Since the typical concrete garage floor sits upon a base of 4-inch-thick (or deeper) base course of gravel or stone, the moisture transmission through the slab is minimal.
 That slab is not in contact with wet soil, so the amount of vapor transmission is limited.

 The basement’s concrete slab in newer construction is different.
 The foundation typically has a drainage system to move water away from the walls and not allow it to build up below the slab.
 The crushed stone or gravel base serves as a capillary break (a space between two surfaces which prevents the movement of moisture through the space by capillary action) and the sheet polyethylene acts as the vapor barrier.